 Plan Your Off-Season Vacation in OBX

 Are you searching for the ultimate home away from home?
 Well, Pirate’s Cove has everything you need for an incredible visit to the Outer Banks.
 We have a collection of home and condo rentals in downtown Manteo, Shallowbag Bay, Pirate’s Cove Resort, and several other locations on the island.
-Each area provides a unique experience for guests, whether it’s within walking distance of shops and restaurants or a private gated community.
+Each area provides a unique experience for guests, whether it’s within walking distance of shops or a private gated community.
 We even have pet-friendly rentals!

 Browse through our rental properties and find the one that fits your group!
 We look forward to welcoming you to the Pirate’s Cove family.